juvenstu/real-estate-marketplace/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/juvenstu/mern-estate.git`
+1. Clone the repository: `git clone https://github.com/juvenstu/reesma.git`
-2. Navigate to the project directory: `cd mern-estate`
+2. Navigate to the project directory: `cd reesma`
 3. Install dependencies for the server: `npm i --prefix server`
 4. Install dependencies for the client: `npm i --prefix client`
 5. Create a `.env` file in the `server` and `client` directory and provide the required environment variables.
 Refer to the `.env.example` file.